 Design for Language, Language of Design

 In the words of Inuk author Rhoda Kaukjak Katsak, the Saqiyuq is described as "a wind that blows across the land or ice, a strong wind that suddenly shifts its direction but still maintains its force."
 While I'm not comparing myself to such a majestic force of nature, I must admit I can relate to how the Saqiyuq might feel.
-Since I was young, I've been fascinated by a variety of subjects and had just as many aspirations for my future. ould I become a physics teacher, a museum curator, a documentary photographer in the Arctic, a musician, or perhaps a tailor?
+Since I was young, I've been fascinated by a variety of subjects and had just as many aspirations for my future.
+Would I become a physics teacher, a museum curator, a documentary photographer in the Arctic, a musician, or perhaps a tailor?
 Every few months, my life's ambition seemed to shift to something new.
 Though my goals have evolved over time, my curiosity remains constant.

 Upon reflection, I realized that a common theme ran through all my pursuits: a desire to connect with others.
 Whether teaching, curating, capturing images, making music, or making clothes, my underlying motivation has always been to express what excites me.
 Gradually, these dreams and aspirations merged into a single idea—a distilled notion of communication itself.
 My ultimate goal became clear: to communicate what communication is all about.
 Language.